HaroonParvez/Using-Bayesian-Model-Selection-to-Analyse-Raman-Spectroscopic-Data/README.md

 This spreadsheet contains the Raman spectroscopy data used in the project, including the measured *E. coli* spectra and reference biomolecular spectra.

-### `.gitattributes`

-This file is used by GitHub for repository handling and file tracking.

 ## Method Summary

 The measured Raman spectrum is treated as a combination of baseline terms and selected reference spectra.
 In matrix form, this can be written as: